inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

 **Components**

 Responsible for providing a specific feature in the service, and make the service customizable.
+They follow an observer pattern.

 ### Presentation Layer